|Nutritional Guidelines (per serving)|

-- 3/4 cup yogurt (natural or Greek yogurt or smetana; plus extra for brushing)
+- 3/4 cup yogurt (natural or Greek yogurt or sour cream; plus extra for brushing)

-- Cream the butter into the mixture until it resembles coarse crumbs.
+Add the cold butter pieces and cut it into the mixture until it resembles coarse crumbs.
 (This can be done using the pulse action in a food processor or in a mixer.)

-- Roll the dough to a thickness of 1/2 inch and cut it into 10 to 12 rounds with a pastry or biscuit cutter dipped in flour.
+Roll the dough to a thickness of 1/2 inch and cut it into 12 rounds with a pastry or biscuit cutter dipped in flour.

-- Place the scones on the baking sheet and brush with yogurt or smetana.
+Place the scones on the prepared baking sheet and brush with yogurt or sour cream.